 A critical process in the immune response involves presentation of antigens to T cells by antigen-presenting cells, two key cell types in our immune system.
-This process is highly regulated by molecules that stimulate the response to ensure our mounting a sufficient immune response, especially in the event of invasion by pathogens, but also by molecules that inhibit the process to ensure the response is not excessive.
+This process is highly regulated by molecules that stimulate the response to ensure our immune system mounts a sufficient immune response, especially in the event of invasion by pathogens, but also by molecules that inhibit the process to ensure the response is not excessive.
 Indeed, there is now a family of proteins on T cells involved in this regulatory process, which is designated the “CD28 receptor family” co-receptors, as CD28 is the first protein identified to have such function.
 They are divided into co-receptors transmitting stimulatory signals and co-receptors transmitting inhibitory signals.
 Each of these has its counterpart (ligand) on antigen-presenting cells belonging to the “B7 family”.
 Two most prominent inhibitory receptors on T cells are called CTLA-4 (cytotoxic T lymphocyte antigen-4, as it is first identified on cytotoxic T lymphocytes) and PD-1 (program death-1, as it is first identified to be associated with a type of cell death process called programmed cell death).
 Their ligands are designated as B7-1/B7-2 and PD-L1/PD-L2, respectively.
 These are also referred to as immune checkpoint receptors and ligands.

 Our immune system is not perfect and at times, the regulatory mechanisms might be faulty, which in fact may be the basis of a variety of diseases.
 For example, autoimmune diseases may be related to the suppressive mechanism becoming weak and the individuals can mount excessive immune responses even to their own cells and tissues.
 Also, our immune system is capable of recognizing cancer cells and attacking them, in a process called immune surveillance.
 However, cancer cells are also equipped with machineries to evade the host anti-tumor activity, which is described as immune escape.
 For example, cancer cells can also express B7 family ligands on their surfaces and, by engaging the co-receptors transmitting inhibitory signals on T cells, they can inhibit the host anti-tumor T cell activity.
 By recognizing how cancer cells escape the immune surveillance, scientists have developed novel approaches to interfere with the ability of cancer cells to suppress the immune response, thus enhancing the ability of the host immune system to inhibit cancer cell growth.